ibpdas/Data-Strategy-Explorer/README.md

-# UK-Public-Sector-Data-Strategies
+# Public-Sector-Data-Strategies

-A curated, living library of **UK public-sector data strategies** — national, departmental, agency, devolved, and local — with concise summaries to help public-sector **data leaders** benchmark and learn fast.
+A curated, living library of **UK public-sector data strategies** — national, departmental, agency, devolved, and local — with concise summaries to help public sector **data leaders** benchmark and learn fast.

 **Why this repo?**
 - Stop reinventing the wheel: see what exists, learn patterns, and compare approaches.